IBM/microservices-using-apiconnect-and-appconnect/README.md

 1. User logs-in to the client application.
 2. Login Request will go to API Connect.
 3. API Connect uses Login API for authentication.
 And then it generates OAuth token for authorization.
 4. Once authentication is successful, user can do `funds transfer` transaction.
 The request goes to app connect flow which internally uses `Account Management API`, `Credit Account API` and `Debit Account API`.

+> Note:
+>  * All microservices are deployed on IBM Kubernetes Service.
-All APIs interact with MongoDB.
+>  * All APIs interact with MongoDB.

 # Pre-requisites
 * [IBM Cloud Account](https://cloud.ibm.com)